nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

-1. Student Number is the unique identifier for each student, so no 2 students can have the same student number.
+1. `Student Number` is the unique identifier for each student, so no 2 students can have the same student number.
 2. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario

 ###### Scenario #1: Adding John Doe to T_Assistant

+To add a new Student - John Doe into T_Assistant.

 This screenshot shows the result of executing `as sno/A0123456A sn/James Ho e/e0123456A@u.nus.edu t/TD9`.